 School staff who would normally work out of a school office may be eligible to work-at-home on a full-time, part-time, or occasional basis.
 A manager can require a staff member with work-at-home privileges to come into the office or assigned office location at any time.
-If requested to come into the office or assigned office location and you fail to appear, disciplinary action may be taken.
+If requested to come into the office or assigned office location at any time.
+If requested to come into the office or assigned office location at any be taken.